na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;ranks, Carole is pretty self sustaining, while SA needs time to farm up her tornado.)
 As &nbsp;&nbsp;&nbsp;&nbsp;far as her gear goes, it's probably Pag M > Kissy Pillow = Pag B (++if you have M) > Pag T, &nbsp;&nbsp;&nbsp;&nbsp;since she can use Shuijing/Beethoven and Nebs/DoS PRI, and Pag M's team shield break
 &nbsp;&nbsp;&nbsp;&nbsp;is unique.
 Cute now, gorilla mode in 10 years.
+Unless we get fat shield aerial bosses, Prommy &nbsp;&nbsp;&nbsp;&nbsp;makes her deader than a corner dealer in Detroit - sucks, since she barely had any time to &nbsp;&nbsp;&nbsp;&nbsp;shine, due to there only being a handful of break bosses since her release, and Griseo + Pag M &nbsp;&nbsp;&nbsp;&nbsp;did fine for those, and everything else.
+Can still do a janky duo-DPS team with Prom+Senti.

 *Reverist Calico*								/ Pardofelis &nbsp;&nbsp;&nbsp;&nbsp;Ice support specialist, replaces AE for ice.
 Comes with a new weapon type, so you really want